 In a seminal article on diversity perspectives among groups in the workplace, Ely and Thomas (2001) identified one especially effective perspective, the "integration-and-learning perspective," that seemed to yield "sustainable performance gains attributable to diversity."
-According to this perspective, the different experiences, skill sets, and insights developed by members of various cultural identity groups can and do serve to change "the way people do and experience work - in a manner that makes diversity a resource for learning" (Ely & Thomas, 2001).
-Two of the outcomes of an integration-and-learning perspective are: 1) that participants place "a high value on process" and 2) that they share a "deep commitment to educating and learning from each other" (Ely & Thomas, 2001).
+According to this perspective, the different experiences, skill sets, and insights developed by members of various cultural identity groups can and do serve to change "the way people do and experience work - in a manner that makes diversity a resource for learning" (Ely and Thomas, 2001).
+Two of the outcomes of an integration-and-learning perspective are: 1) that participants place "a high value on process" and 2) that they share a "deep commitment to educating and learning from each other" (Ely and Thomas, 2001).

 Building on their work, Lisa Nishii (2012) introduced the construct "climate for inclusion," and investigated possible features and benefits for gender-diverse groups in the workplace.
-She identified three important features of an inclusive culture: 1) fairly implemented employment practices or the equitable distribution of resources both material and personal; 2) the integration of differences or encouraging complex perceptions of others and acknowledging ever-present variability; and 3) democratic decision-making or challenging dominant points of view and understanding those challenges as "value-enhancing propositions" (Nishii, 2012).
+She identified three important features of an inclusive culture: 1) fairly implemented practices or the equitable distribution of resources both material and personal; 2) the integration of differences or encouraging complex perceptions of others and acknowledging ever-present variability; and 3) democratic decision-making or challenging dominant points of view and understanding those challenges as "value-enhancing propositions" (Nishii, 2012) .
 The two most relevant benefits were that within a climate for inclusion, relationship and task conflict in gender-diverse groups was significantly reduced.
-Even more important, the negative association between relationship conflict and work satisfaction (the more conflict, the less satisfaction) seemed to disappear.
-These two benefits suggest that within a climate for inclusion, conflict is not understood as confrontation, but rather more like educating and learning from each other and part of the process.
+Even more importantly, the negative association between relationship conflict and work satisfaction (the more conflict, the less satisfaction) seemed to disappear.
+These two benefits suggest that within a climate for inclusion conflict is not understood as confrontation, but rather more like educating and learning from each other and part of the process.
 Further, when understood in this way, relationship conflict did not impact work satisfaction.

-The project teams that the women joined, based their own descriptions, did not very often promote an integration-and-learning perspective, nor did they facilitate a climate for inclusion.
-And, even if they were not full-blown MCCs, then they at least exhibited features of MCCs.
-However, learning from the prior and problematic behavior of past leadership, these women, when they became leaders, changed project team culture.
-The above reported changes (e.g., facilitating new member growth and development, encouraging mentorship by creating more feedback opportunities for team and sub-team members, etc.) could be listed as behaviors suggestive of an integration-and-learning perspective and of a climate for inclusion.
+The project teams that the women initially joined, based their own descriptions, did not very often promote an integration-and-learning perspective, nor did they facilitate a climate for inclusion.
+And, even if the project teams were not full-blown MCCs, they at least exhibited features of MCCs.
+However, learning from the problematic behaviour of past leadership, these women, when they became leaders, changed project team culture to some extent.
+The above reported changes - including facilitating new member growth and development, encouraging mentorship by creating more feedback opportunities for team and sub-team members, developing training protocols, delegating more responsibility and accountability among members, fostering reflective and supportive responses to mistakes and failures, and emphasizing communality - all could be listed as practices suggestive of an integration-and-learning perspective and of a climate for inclusion.

-Working to facilitate an integration-and-learning perspective and a climate for inclusion serve, like the joy of doing engineering, as personal and contextual enablers for thriving.
-The experience these women share reveals them as engineers within a community of engineers, recognized by others as engineers, and as empowering others to become better engineers.
-That experience suggests something important about that environment and how that environment might foster the joy of doing engineering.
+Working to facilitate an integration-and-learning perspective and a climate for inclusion serve, like the joy of doing engineering, as personal and contextual enablers for thriving and the second experience of agency.
+The stories these women tell reveals them as engineers within a community of engineers, recognized by each other as engineers, empowering each other to become better engineers.
+We believe these women's stories suggest something important about that environment and how that environment might foster the joy of doing engineering.
 Again, if our aim is a genuine transformation of engineering education to something more inclusive, then encouraging the integration-and-learning perspective and a climate for inclusion might offer us a pathway.